ROCm/rocDecode/docs/install/rocDecode-build-and-install.rst

 If you will not be previewing features or contributing to the code base, use the :doc:`package installers <./rocDecode-package-install>` to install rocDecode.

-Before building rocDecode, use the `rocDecode-setup.py <https://github.com/ROCm/rocDecode/blob/develop/rocDecode-setup.py>`_ setup script to install all the required prerequisites:
+Before building rocDecode, use `rocDecode-setup.py <https://github.com/ROCm/rocDecode/blob/develop/rocDecode-setup.py>`_ to install all the required prerequisites:

 .. code:: shell